 When used in conjunction with a command or an option that may

-sudo to ignore the user's cached credentials.
-As
+to ignore the user's cached credentials.
+As a result,

-one is required by the security policy) and will not update the user's
+required by the security policy) and will not update the user's cached

-sudowill exit with a status value of 1.
-If the
+sudo will exit with a status value of 1.

 sudowill display an error message and exit.

-%’) escapes are supported by the sudoers policy:
+%’) escape sequences are supported by the sudoers policy:

 -uoption is also specified)